russolsen/md_inc/README.md

 MdInc is a simple text inclusion filter intended for use with markdown and similar text formatting utilities.
 MdInc provides simple 'include this other file' kind of processing.
-Using md_inc is straight forwark: Just require it in and use the process method:
+Using MdInc is straight forwark: Just require it in and use the process method:

     require 'md_inc'